High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Abstract

 \section{Abstract}

-With the rapid development of multi-agent distributed optimization (MA-DO) theory over the past decade, the distributed stochastic gradient method (DSGM) occupies an important position.
+With the rapid development of distributed optimization (DO) theory, the distributed stochastic gradient methods (DSGMs) occupy an important position.
 Although the theory of different DSGMs has been widely established, the main-stream results of existing work are still derived under the condition of light-tailed stochastic gradient noises.
-Increasing recent examples from various fields, indicate that, the light-tailed noise model is overly idealized in many practical instances, failing to capture the complexity and variability of noises in real-world scenarios, such as the presence of outliers or extreme values from data science and statistical learning.
-To address this issue, we propose a new DSGM framework that incorporates stochastic gradients under sub-Weibull randomness.
-We study a distributed composite stochastic mirror descent scheme with sub-Weibull gradient noise (DCSMD-SW) for solving a distributed composite optimization (DCO) problem over the time-varying multi-agent network.
-By investigating sub-Weibull randomness in DCSMD for the first time, we show that the algorithm is applicable in common heavy-tailed noise environments while also guaranteeing good convergence properties.
+Increasing examples from various fields, indicate that, the light-tailed noise model is overly idealized in many practical instances, failing to capture the complexity and variability of noises in real-world scenarios, such as the presence of outliers or extreme values from data science and statistical learning.
+To address this issue, we propose a new DO framework that incorporates stochastic gradients under sub-Weibull randomness.
+We study a distributed composite stochastic mirror descent scheme with sub-Weibull gradient noise (DCSMD-SW) for solving a convex distributed composite optimization (DCO) problem over the time-varying multi-agent network.
+By investigating sub-Weibull randomness in DCSMD for the first time, we show that the algorithm is applicable in some common heavier-tailed noise environments while also guaranteeing good convergence properties.
 We comprehensively study the convergence performance of DCSMD-SW.
-Satisfactory high probability convergence rates are derived for DCSMD-SW without any smoothness requirement.
-The work also offers a unified analysis framework for several critical cases of both algorithms and noise environments.
+Satisfactory high-probability convergence rates are derived for DCSMD-SW without any smoothness requirement.
+The work also offers a unified analytical framework for several critical cases of both algorithms and noise environments.